moiravs/AdvanceDB/readme.md

 /opt/kafka/bin/kafka-server-start.sh /opt/kafka/config/server.properties
 ```

-#### topic creation
+#### Topic creation

-Creating a topic which is an platform used to transfer data from producters to consumers.
+Creating a topic which is an platform used to transfer data from producers to consumers.

 ```
 /opt/kafka/bin/kafka-topics.sh --create --topic advanceddb --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1